AmirSolt/Polytube/README.md

 >This work is licensed under a [Creative Commons Attribution-NoDerivatives 4.0 International License](https://creativecommons.org/licenses/by-nd/4.0/).
 It is free to use and redistribute for commercial use, but modification or redistribution of modified versions is not permitted.

-> This software uses FFmpeg (https://ffmpeg.org) licensed under the GPLv3.
+> This software uses a version of FFmpeg licensed under the GPLv3.
+Free for commercial use and redistribution.

 ---